 1988 Georgetown Hoyas

-Class: Alonzo Mourning (1), Milton Bell (28), Ronny Thompson, Dikembe Mutombo, John Tuner (JUCO)
+Class: Alonzo Mourning (1), Milton Bell (28), Ronny Thompson, Dikembe Mutombo, John Turner (JUCO)

 Impact: We were tempted to place the 1981 Georgetown class with No. 1 player Patrick Ewing, but we decided to place another John Thompson haul with a No. 1 national player, Mourning (13.1 ppg, 7.3 rpg).
 What makes this class unique is the emergence of Mutombo, a Congo native who attended Georgetown on a USAID scholarship and spoke basically no English when he arrived.
 Although Bell eventually transferred and Turner dropped out, Mourning made the Hoyas a forced to be reckoned with right away as they advanced to the Elite Eight and they were quite competitive with the Twin Towers underneath for the next two seasons after that.